What's it like for students at WGU?

 PHR® stands for Professional in Human Resources, which is a credential that shows off your deep knowledge of the technical and operational aspects of human resources management.
 This also includes your knowledge and understanding of U.S. regulations and laws.

 Yes!
 PHR® certification is a great way to show off your knowledge of human resources management from both a technical and operational standpoint, which will impress your potential employers.
-Not only does this certification grab the attention of hiring managers, it can also result in 3% higher pay compared to HR professionals without certification.
+Not only does this certification grab the attention of hiring managers, the certification can also result in 3% higher pay compared to HR professionals without certification.

 In an increasingly crowded employment field, anything you can do to make yourself stand out from other candidates is worth it—and certifications tend to grab the attention of hiring managers.